AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-33/acsd-51408-order-item-status-is-set-to-backordered.md

 ## Issue

-The order item status is incorrectly set to *backordered*.
+The order item status is incorrectly set to *[!UICONTROL backordered]*.

 <u>Prerequisites</u>: